 I have amazing children who are now almost grown.
 I started this blog because I found that although I was working part time, I finally had time to do something else.
 My parenting days are far from over but my teenagers just don’t physically need me as much and it happened quite suddenly.
 It crept up on me when I found myself alone one Saturday afternoon enjoying a cup of tea and realised that I didn’t need to be anywhere!
 It got me thinking about all the things that used to drive me nuts that I was actually now missing.
 It’s as if my “parenting routines comfort blanket” has been removed and I am now thinking about how I should replace it.
+I’m feeling sad and possibly hormonal (ahh the menopausal brain) so bear with me!

 - Being up early